Protecting trademarks in Germany – interesting facts about the German trademark application

 However, only a trademark application can effectively protect a product name.
 In addition, you can license a registered trademark, but not a company logo.
 Trademarks can also be easily transferred, sold or traded.
 With a trademark you obtain additional and often more far-reaching protection than, for example, with a company trademark.
 A trademark also conveys reputation and professionalism.
 And finally, it is your product brand or corporate brand which, as a recognition factor, forms an essential asset component of your company value.
 (Intellectual property) With a trademark you can effectively protect your product names, logos, company names, company emblems against imitators, provided that you observe the important points in the trademark application.

-Trademark application by attorney at law or patent attorney
+Trademark registration by attorney at law or patent attorney

 The question often comes up: Do I need a lawyer or a patent attorney for the trademark application?
 Basically no. But, the registration of a trademark involves various traps and the devil is in the details, as can be seen from this compilation of information.
 On the one hand, it must be ensured that the new trademark to be applied for does not infringe already existing trademarks or other signs.
 In addition, the trademark must be applied for in the correct form, is it worthwhile to apply for a word/figurative trademark, or should it be better to apply for a word trademark?
 Which figurative elements are useful for a word/figurative mark and which are even prohibited?
 Which goods/services are required?
 These are all questions which you as an applicant should clarify with a competent lawyer.
 In addition, the attorney will advise you on the dangers of trademark infringement and other risks of a trademark application.